Stompke/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?

     Many companies still use Class components in their code bases.
 So it is important to know how to use them.

-    Class components have a bunch of functionality.
+Class components have a bunch of functionality, and allow you to manipulate the state.

 - [ ] Name three lifecycle methods and their purposes.